 In connection with the spin-off, we and SunPower anticipate entering into the Transition Services Agreement in which SunPower will provide certain corporate and administrative services to us.
-No pro forma adjustments have been made to the unaudited pro forma combined financial statements for the anticipated Transition Services Agreement as the terms are not objectively determinable as of this date and remain subject to change.
+Pro forma adjustments have been made to the historical combined financial statements for the anticipated Transition Services Agreement based on management's best estimates of charges to be incurred on an annual basis as of the filing date.
+Such estimates may differ from actuals to be incurred in the near future as the terms of the Transition Services Agreement remain subject to change.